illus0r/shdr/README.md

 ```
 let freq = fft.get()
 ```
+Data is normalized [0…1].
 To start FFT you need to click the document.
 Before that `fft.get()` will return zeroes